Do Birds Eat Japanese Beetles? 5 Fascinating Insights into Nature’s Pest Control Solution

 • Antennae with white bands

-The grubs are creamy white in color with a brown head and grow up to 1 inch long.
+The grubs are creamy white with a brown head and grow up to 1 inch long.
 They curl up into a C-shape when disturbed.

 Damage Caused by Japanese Beetles